oscarb/pad/_docs/android-resources.md

 ## Intents

-Check to see if the intent can be resolved using `resolveActivity`
+* Check to see if the intent can be resolved using `resolveActivity`
+* Share using the ShareCompat library